Do Speeding Tickets Go on Your Record? (Yes If You Went This Fast)

 Criminal Traffic Citation/Ticket Vs. Civil Traffic Citation/Ticket

-To answer the question, do speeding tickets go on your record, or do traffic violations show up on criminal background check reports, you need to understand the difference between a criminal and a civil citation/ticket.
+To answer the question, do speeding tickets go on your record, or do traffic violations appear in criminal background check reports, you need to understand the difference between a criminal and a civil citation/ticket.

 What Is a Civil Traffic Ticket?